We get asked this question all the time; I have speaker ‘xyz’, how much amplifier power do I need?

 As stated before, speakers which are more efficient will use the given amplifier power more effectively, producing higher SPL.
 This also means the driver does not need to physically move as much to produce the same SPL as a less efficient speaker.

 If we think of a subwoofer, we can visualize the cone moving in and out to produce low frequencies.
 This linear displacement is called excursion.
-Large excursion is highly undesirable for clean linear response since the amplifier must overcome the moving mass and cone acceleration to control the speaker.
+Large excursion is highly undesirable for clean linear response since the amplifier must overcome the moving mass and accelerate the cone to control the speaker.
 There is also a maximum slew-rate (excursion vs time) for the cone based on the spring constant of the suspension, the moving mass, and the force factor of the speaker’s magnetic motor.

 These factors mean at higher excursions, the speaker’s inability to accurately follow the input signal of the amplifier causes an error compared to the signal coming out of the amplifier.
 This tends to blur the low end leading to boomy sounding bass with little detail in the low end.
 It is amazing how much detail there can be in low frequency audio content when the speaker can reproduce it accurately.